indupriyamalempati/ai-security-auditor/README.md

-An AI-powered cybersecurity auditing tool built in Python that scans targets for vulnerabilities and uses Llama 3.3 70B (via Groq) to analyze findings, assign CVSS scores, and generate remediation reports — completely free.
+An AI-powered cybersecurity auditing tool built in Python that scans targets for vulnerabilities and uses Llama 3.3 70B (via Groq) to analyze findings, assign CVSS scores, and generate remediation reports.

 ## Features
 - Port scanning (nmap)